Crowds gather for second big UK royal wedding of the year

 While Harry’s wedding featured a fiery sermon from a U.S. Episcopalian bishop and a gospel choir, Eugenie’s will be more traditional with a performance by Italian tenor Andrea Bocelli and the address given by Conner.

-Her elder sister Princess Beatrice, the maid of honor, will also deliver one of the readings, an extract from “The Great Gatsby”.
+Her elder sister Princess Beatrice, the maid of honour, will also deliver one of the readings, an extract from “The Great Gatsby”.

 A smattering of celebrities are expected to be among the guests with the daughter of singer Robbie Williams one of the bridesmaids.